 “You don’t have to, certainly not at first.”
 Sylviane beamed as she reached out and rubbed Kaede’s soft hair.

 “Kaede, diplomacy is not like military affairs.”
 It was Pascal who pointed out next.
-“The art of war inherently promotes the centralization of authority to a single decision maker.
+“The art of war inherently promotes the concentration of authority to a single decision maker.
 Even the most brilliant rulers are often of no help due to the lack of information clarity imposed by distance.
 As such, the burden of responsibility falls solely upon the highest ranking local commander.”

 “Yes, but the same cannot be said for diplomacy.”
 The Princess added.
 “One of the advantages of statecraft is that negotiations are, by its very nature, a field where decisions must be made with consent.
 Being my personal representative does not automatically make you the sole leader of any delegation.
 Furthermore, not only do you have others to advise and aid you, you will also be maintaining direct communications with me over any decisions of state policy.”